 In this unit students make and investigate a variety of three dimensional shapes.
 By examining a wide range of shapes and looking at the relationship between the numbers of faces, edges and vertices they see whether they can “discover” Euler’s famous formula.

 - Construct models of polyhedra using everyday materials.

 - Use the terms faces, edges and vertices to describe models of polyhedra.

-Vertex: a point of intersection of two or more lines – a corner
+- Vertex: A point of intersection of edges – a corner

-In the 1750’s Leonhard Euler discovered a famous relationship between these three attributes.
+In the 1750’s Leonhard Euler discovered a famous relationship between these three properties.
 The number of vertices, plus the number of faces take away two equals the number of edges.

 E = V + F - 2